aws-samples/mlops-pipeline-prestodb/blog_post.md

     latest registered model from our training pipeline solution and ran batch inference against batch data stored in S3.
 Furthermore, we finally deployed the latest approved model as a real time SageMaker endpoint to run inferences against.
-Take a look at the results below.
+The results are given below in the `Results` section.

 ## Results